 - Heart Start – British Heart Foundation volunteers,

 - RBH Housing,

 - Pathsways(Big Life Group) – recovery Service

 - Livingwell (Big Life Group) – Health trainers

 Plans for the Future

 We will be exploring new ways of raising funds and finances to help us build up our supporter base and improve our sustainability.
-We will also begin building new donor relationships through our new Lighthouse Keeper partnership scheme.
+We will also begin building new donor relationships through our a Lighthouse Keeper partnership scheme.

 The premises that we now occupy in Middleton Shopping Centre are ideal for our needs and have helped up to recover visitor numbers and build again from a firm foundation.
 There is still a significant amount of alteration work to carry out to make the premises fit for purpose but hopefully once this has been completed we will have a strong base from which to operate.

 The lease we have is only for a 3 year period however this was preferable to having to significantly downsize or close the work.
 We are planning to continue dialogue with the centre owners and management team to try and negotiate a longer arrangement that would suit both parties needs.
 The shopping centre management team are very supportive of the work of the Lighthouse Project and they see the value of us being a part of their community offer, so we are hoping that this will stand us in good stead going forwards.